 Non-sexist and multiracial children’s books from France and the US in the 1970s

-This project has developed out of Kim Dhillon’s We Tell Ourselves Stories in Order to Live (2017), a mixed-media installation commissioned in 2017 by the Centre for Contemporary Art, Glasgow.
+This project developed out of Kim Dhillon’s We Tell Ourselves Stories in Order to Live (2017), a mixed-media installation commissioned in 2017 by the Centre for Contemporary Art, Glasgow.
 Dhillon’s work explores the legacy of DIY, feminist collectives in the US publishing children’s literature in the 1970s, focusing on the work of two of the leading presses in this movement: the Lollipop Power collective and the Feminist Press.
-The installation in France is a collaboration between Kim Dhillon and Andrea Francke of ‘Invisible Spaces of Parenthood’, the Children’s section of the municipal library in Tours and the research project ‘The Children’s ‘68/ Le ’68 des enfants’.
+The installation in France was a collaboration between Kim Dhillon and Andrea Francke of ‘Invisible Spaces of Parenthood’, the Children’s section of the municipal library in Tours and the research project ‘The Children’s ‘68/ Le ’68 des enfants’.

-Included in the installation are:
+Included in the installation were: